neoski/youtube-music-player/README.md

 If you have troubles with the player :

-- Make sure you interact with the player when it is ready, subscribe on `getReadySub()` and make sure it holds the value `true`.
+- Make sure you interact with the player when it is ready, subscribe on `getReadySub()` and make sure it holds the value `true` before any interaction with the player.

 - Make sure you are not trying to play an empty playlist.